TWISTED METAL (2023)

 However: I do keep having to move because these areas inevitably end up overrun by male toxicity, which has sucked.
 We currently live in what was formerly known as ‘Girlstown’ and it used to have one of the oldest lesbian bars, and it is the home of the show WORK IN PROGRESS, but thanks to capitalism it has mostly become ‘elder Boystown’ and it is frustrating because dudes — even queer dudes who have been inevitably been bullied in the past — apparently love to bully folks, even older weirdos like me.

 It is a finely crafted show, but fuck.
-I’m so tired of miserabilia, I’m so sick of protagonists being pursued and having to run, and I’m especially aware of this very specific type of miserabilia.
+I’m so tired of miserabilia.
+I’m so sick of protagonists being pursued and having to run, and I’m especially aware of this very specific type of miserabilia.
 I first wrote: “It’s not you show, it’s me” before realizing that it shouldn’t be on me.
 People deserve better than this, escaping into fight-or-flight scenarios, real or imagined.
 People deserve comfort, and it’s disheartening that this is what culturally lights us up, even if it is representative of the constant fears of a fragmented society.

 BIRDS OF PREY (AND THE FANTABULOUS EMANCIPATION OF ONE HARLEY QUINN) (2020)